alex-costea/datra/README.md

 a language for data transformations.

+this is an extremely wip sketch of the language's functionality.

 general notes:
 - everything is lazy evaluated
 - everything is functional. mutation and variables do not exist